OpenTermsArchive/opentermsarchive.org/content/publications/a-framework-for-classifying-platform-policy-update-disclosures/index.md

 In-App: No
 Opt-out: No

-**YouTube Paid Service Terms of Service: Access from country where the user signed up**
+**YouTube paid service terms of service: access from country where the user signed up**
 Effective on Sept 26, 2025
 Announced on August 12, 2025
 Email: Yes (on August 22, 2025)